charliecalvert/CloudNotes/Isit322/Isit322Midterm2019.md

 ## Styles

-Here are the styles I want you to use:
+Here are the styles I want you to use.
+Save it as **client/src/components/elf-styles.js**:

 ```javascript
 import Image from '../images/grass.png';